 - the company must have entrepreneurial activity in several jurisdictions, including in the Russian Federation (directly or indirectly controlled entities or through branches);

-- the company should be registered in a jurisdiction that is a member of FATF or Moneyval (Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism);
+- the company should be registered in a jurisdiction that is a member of the Financial Action Task Force or Moneyval (the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism);

-- the place of registration of the company should be one of the territories that are included in the SAR;
+- the place of registration of the company should be one of the territories that are included under the SAR regime;

-- an application of the conclusion of an agreement on the implementation of activities as a participant of SAR should be submitted; and
+- an application for the conclusion of an agreement on the implementation of activities as a participant in an SAR should be submitted; and

 - an obligation of the investment in the Russian Federation in the form of capital investments or investments in the authorised capital or contribution to the property of Russian society of at least 50 million roubles must be made within six months of registration.

-For provision of tax benefits, the IC must be recognised by an international holding company, which requires the following conditions to be simultaneously observed:
+For the provision of tax benefits, the international company must be recognised by an international holding company, which requires the following conditions to be simultaneously observed:

-- a re-domiciled foreign organisation must be created before 1 January 2018;
+- a redomiciled foreign organisation must have been created before 1 January 2018;

-- the controlling parties of the IC became controlling parties of the foreign company in the period before 1 January 2017;
+- the controlling parties of the international company must have become controlling parties of the foreign company before 1 January 2017; and

-- in 15 days from the date of redomicilation registration of a foreign company, the following documents should be submitted to the tax authorities of the Russian Federation regarding the IC:
+- within 15 days from the date of the redomicilation registration of a foreign company, the following documents should be submitted to the tax authorities of the Russian Federation regarding the international company:

 - the audited financial statements of a foreign organisation for the last financial year that ended before the registration date; and

-- information about controlling parties of the IC.
+- information about the controlling parties of the international company.

-On 3 August 2018, a set of special provisions was introduced for 'international business entities' registered in special administrative regions located in the Kaliningrad region and Primorsky territory (islands named Russky and Oktyabrsky).
+On 3 August 2018, a set of special provisions was introduced for international business entities registered in SARs located in the Kaliningrad region and Primorsky territory (islands named Russky and Oktyabrsky).

-The SAR participant can be a foreign legal entity (non-credit financial institutions, credit organisations, payment systems operators and operators of payment infrastructure services as well as companies registered in certain offshore jurisdictions are exempt).
+An SAR participant can be a foreign legal entity (non-credit financial institutions, credit organisations, payment systems operators and operators of payment infrastructure services, as well as companies registered in certain offshore jurisdictions, are exempt).

-The SAR foreign legal entity needs to enter into an agreement with the SAR management company and needs to be registered as an international company that redomiciles to the Russian Federation and is included in the participants' register of the SAR by the management company.
+An SAR foreign legal entity needs to enter into an agreement with a SAR management company, and needs to be registered as an international company that redomiciles to the Russian Federation and is included in the participants' register of the SAR by the management company.
 Additional requirements may apply.

-An international company may obtain an international holding company status providing certain tax benefits in the Russian Federation, as follows:
+An international company may obtain international holding company status providing certain tax benefits in the Russian Federation as follows:

-- 0 per cent tax rate for dividends received (in case of holding at least 15 per cent of a distributing company for at least 365 days and the distributing company must not be registered in a jurisdiction specified in the Russian 'blacklist' of offshore territories and jurisdictions);
+- a zero per cent tax rate for dividends received (in the case of holding at least 15 per cent of a distributing company for at least 365 days; the distributing company must not be registered in a jurisdiction specified in the Russian blacklist of offshore territories and jurisdictions);

-- 0 per cent tax rate for the income gained from the realisation or another form of alienation of foreign and Russian companies' shares in certain cases; and
+- a zero per cent tax rate for the income gained from the realisation or another form of alienation of foreign and Russian companies' shares in certain cases; and

-- 5 per cent withholding tax rate for dividends distributed by international holding companies to foreign residents and exemption of controlled foreign companies' (CFC) profits from Russian taxation is applied for the tax periods prior to 1 January 2029.
+- a 5 per cent withholding tax rate for dividends distributed by international holding companies to foreign residents and an exemption of CFC profits from Russian taxation is applied for tax periods prior to 1 January 2029.

 iv Submission of Russian tax returns to Russian tax authorities

 Typically, personal income tax returns (the 3-NDFL form) should be submitted to the tax authority of the Russian Federation no later than 30 April following the expired year of receipt of income.
-The tax payment deadline is until 15 July following the expired tax period.
-However, in 2020, because of the worldwide pandemic situation with covid-19, the deadline for filing the 2019 Russian personal income tax returns (3-NDFL form) has been extended from 30 April for a period of 3 months.
+The tax payment deadline is 15 July following the expired tax period.
+However, in 2020, because of the worldwide pandemic situation with covid-19, the deadline for filing 2019 3-NDFL forms was extended from 30 April for a period of three months.
 However, the deadline for tax payments under 2019 tax returns remains unchanged.
 Personal income tax, which is calculated based on the submission of a Russian tax return, should be paid by 15 July 2020.

-In Russian tax legislation, there are also tax agents.
-They are responsible for the calculation of personal income tax for individuals and submission of the relevant tax forms (2-NDFL form).
-This rule applies only to certain kinds of Russian-source income: employment income, investment income from the Russian brokers of other financial institutes, etc. In this regard, in some cases, such as those mentioned above, tax agents quarterly calculate the personal income tax for individuals, complete the special form, withholding the appropriate personal income tax based on the kind of income and tax residency status.
-As a result, the Russian taxpayer receives a net amount of income and has the ability to exclude this income from the personal income tax return (3-NDFL form).
+Under Russian tax legislation, there are also tax agents.
+They are responsible for the calculation of personal income tax for individuals and the submission of the relevant tax forms (the 2-NDFL form).
+This rule applies only to certain kinds of Russian-source income (employment income, investment income from the Russian brokers of other financial institutes, etc.).
+In this regard, in some cases, such as those mentioned above, tax agents quarterly calculate the personal income tax of individuals, complete the special form, and withhold the appropriate personal income tax based on the kind of income and tax residency status.
+As a result, the Russian taxpayer receives a net amount of income and has the ability to exclude this income from the personal income tax return 3-NDFL form.

 Within three months, starting from the date when the tax return was accepted by the tax inspector, the procedure of the desk tax audit begins.
-This process is carried out with respect to the taxpayer and the submitted tax return.
-In the case of a taxpayer finding out that information has not been disclosed or has not been fully disclosed in a tax return that has submitted to a tax authority, or finding mistakes that could be the result of an understatement of the amount of tax payable, the taxpayer shall be obliged to make necessary amendments to the tax return and to submit a revised tax return to the tax authority.
-In this respect, a revised tax return, which has been submitted after the expiry of the established time limit for the filing of a tax return, shall not be considered to have been submitted late.
+This process is carried out in respect of the taxpayer and the submitted tax return.
+In the case of a taxpayer finding out that information has not been disclosed or has not been fully disclosed in a tax return that has been submitted to a tax authority, or finding mistakes that could be the result of an understatement of the amount of tax payable, the taxpayer shall be obliged to make necessary amendments to the tax return and to submit a revised tax return to the tax authority.
+In this respect, a revised tax return that has been submitted after the expiry of the established time limit for the filing of a tax return shall not be considered to have been submitted late.
 However, the three-month period will be recalculated from the day when the revised tax return was received by the tax authorities.

 During a desk tax audit, the tax authority has the right to request the documents necessary for verification (for example, documents confirming the expenses that are accepted by the taxpayer as a reduction in the tax base).
-Also, in case of recognition of the errors or inconsistencies, the tax authority may send a request for clarification or amendments to the tax return.
+In the case of recognition of errors or inconsistencies, the tax authority may also send a request for clarification or amendments to the tax return.
 However, after three months, the tax authority should complete a desk audit.